InskeG/InfoVis-Framework-2021/README.md

 ## Requirements ##

 See the requirements.txt file
-You can automatically install all the requirements by running: pip install -t requirements.txt
+You can automatically install all the requirements by running: pip install -r requirements.txt

 ## How it works ##